Gridmarkets/gm-blender-addon/README.md

 `python .\setup.py bzip -d ./custom_path/zip_name`.

 ### Installing the Zipped Add-on
-You can then import the buildt .zip file into Blender by going `edit -> preferences -> Add-ons -> install`.
+You can then import the built .zip file into Blender by going to `edit -> preferences -> Add-ons -> install`.
 Activate the add-on by searching `gridmarkets blender addon` and ticking it's checkbox.

 ![gif showing how to install add-ons inside Blender](static/blender_addon_install_walkthrough.gif)